Hans Maršálek: After the liberation

 When Mauthausen was liberated in May 1945, Maršálek used his resistance connections to help care for and repatriate prisoners.
 He interrogated Franz Ziereis, the ex-commandant of Mauthausen, who had been captured by the Americans and shot three times in the process.
 The commandant died immediately after the interrogation.
 On 28 May he returned to Vienna and joined the State Police (Staatspolizei), Austria's domestic political security agency.

 In 1946, Maršálek married Anna Vavak, who had been imprisoned in the Ravensbrück concentration camp.
 She died in 1959.
+According to German weekly Die Zeit, he was hired as an StB agent in 1946.

 Drawing on his intimate knowledge about camp and SS internals, he played an important role in prosecuting Nazi criminals of war, especially in the early days.
 He was a material witness in the Mauthausen-Gusen camp trials, a series of trials held from 29 March to 13 May 1946.
 The Mauthausen-Gusen camp trials involved 69 defendants, including much of the surviving camp administration on the one hand and top-level supervisors such as Gauleiter August Eigruber on the other hand.
 With 61 defendants found guilty and 58 death sentences handed down, the camp trials remain the most stringent and successful attempt at holding Mauthausen criminals accountable.

 An affidavit written by Maršálek also played a role in the Nuremberg trials.

-Maršálek's was active in the Austrian organization of Mauthausen survivors, the Lagergemeinschaft Mauthausen.
+Maršálek was active in the Austrian organization of Mauthausen survivors, the Lagergemeinschaft Mauthausen.

 Starting in 1946, he helped establish the Mauthausen Memorial.

 He became the camp's main chronicler, tirelessly collecting documentation.

 His magnum opus, the History of the Mauthausen Concentration Camp (Geschichte des Konzentrationslagers Mauthausen), first published in 1974. is considered the definitive account on the Austrian branch of the Nazi extermination through labour machine.

 In 1952, Maršálek became a founding member of the Comité International de Mauthausen, the international counterpart to the Lagergemeinschaft.

 In 1963, the Austrian Ministry of the Interior invited Maršálek to establish a museum in the former concentration camp, which had been declared a national memorial site in 1949.

 Maršálek accepted and took over as the director of the Mauthausen Memorial, a position he filled until his retirement in 1976.

 On 3 May 1975, the 30th anniversary of the camp's liberation, Maršálek's museum was inaugurated by Chancellor Bruno Kreisky.